anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/data-label.md

 ## Customization

-Individual text can be customized using the `textRender` event.
+Individual text can be customized using the `TextRender` event.

 {% aspTab template="chart/accumulation-charts/datalabel/custom", sourceFiles="custom.cs" %}